antonioscalaunina/pyANTI-FASc/DOCKER.md

 ./antifasc
 ```

-Optional (to use it as a global command in Linux or Mac):
+Optional (to use it as a global command):

 ``` bash
 sudo cp antifasc /usr/local/bin/